React Engineer - X

 - We work independently, the rest of us won't know what you're doing day-to-day unless you tell us.

 Both our open-source community and our premium products are growing fast (x2-3 YoY).
-We need talented engineers to keep that going!
+We need talented people to keep that going!

-The advanced components team (X) needs help to develop the enterprise features.
-We have started with the data grid.
-We need to build new features and introduce new components.
+The advanced components team (MUI X) needs help.
+We have started with the data grid component.
+We need to build new features on it and introduce new components.
 The enterprise version is built on the open-source version of the components.

 We also need help to continue to improve the health of the open-source product: make the advanced components easier to use, make it support more use cases, improve performance, make it more accessible, keeping up with the community, guiding developers to answers, and just generally being a positive presence in the open-source community.